gustavbrodersen/MMM-GoogleTrafficTimes/README.md

 			        	address: "XXX"
 			        }
 		        ],
+                updateInterval: 900000,
                 avoidHighways: false,
                 avoidTolls: false,
-                mode: 'DRIVING',
+                mode: 'driving',
                 language: "en-EN",
                 offsetTime: 25,
+		        lastUpdate: true,
+		        timeLastUpdateWarning: 1,
                 debug: false
             },
         }
     ]
 }
 ```
-* `key`: your Google API key as described in the relevant section of this readme
+* `key`: Your Google API key as described in the relevant section of this readme
 * `origin`: This is the location all travel times to the destinations below will be measured from.
 * `destinations`: Those are the locations you need travel times to (min 1, max 20).
+* `updateInterval`: Time (in milliseconds) before refreshing data.
+Default: 900000 -> 15 minutes.
 * `avoidHighways`: true or false, controls whether Highways are avoided (true) or utilised (false) in routing.
 * `avoidTolls`: true or false, controls whether Tolls are avoided (true) or utilised (false) in routing.
-* `mode`: The mode of transport to use when calculating directions, `DRIVING` (default), `cycling` or `walking` (requests cycling/walking directions via bicycle paths/pedestrian paths - where available)
+* `mode`: The mode of transport to use when calculating directions, `driving` (default), `cycling` or `walking` (requests cycling/walking directions via bicycle paths/pedestrian paths - where available)
 * `language`: Set languages, default `en-EN`. (`fr-FR`, `de-DE`, `it-IT`)
 * `offsetTime`: Percentage to decide if there is traffic and show symbol.
 See paragraph to undestand logic and edit properly.
+* `lastUpdate`: true or false, shows a warning message if data is not updated.
+* `timeLastUpdateWarning`: Specifies time (in minutes) that have to elapse since last failed data update to display the warning message.
+(Default 1 minute.)
 * `debug`: true or false, shows logs on console (node_helper -> backend, module -> browser).

 The Destinations need to be entered in the form